Superrehtard/old_diaspora_wiki/Installing-on-Ubuntu-Apache.md

 Does anyone have federation and/or websockets working with apache?
 Correct me if I am wrong, but we use eventmachine for both of these things, and should only work if you use thin or rainbows! as your appserver, not mod_rails and passenger?  - maxwell

+I have a "working" install using apache2 + mod_passenger.
+If you could give me a way to test this out, I would be happy to provide a more detailed analysis.
+I notice a few things aren't working, (eg propagating messages in particular) but I can't be sure which parts are failing due to websockets vs. bugs. - apfejes

 ## Install Apache development package
 <pre>
 sudo apt-get install apache2-dev